matlimatli/HADashboard-nordpool/README.md

 This is a graph widget for HADashboard that uses plot.ly as the graph engine for plotting data from the HA Nordpool integration.

+The graph shows the price for today and tomorrow (when available), and is colorized to reflect low or high current price.

 Features:

 To use it, you need to:
 1. Make sure you have configured the nordpool integration in Home Assistant https://github.com/custom-components/nordpool